Advance-Technologies-Foundation/clio/README.md

 | a            | All             | Create ATF models for all Entities             |
 | x            | Culture         | Description culture                            |

-## Materialize Nuget
+## Switch Nuget To Dll Reference

-The `materialize-nuget` command is a vital tool for managing NuGet package references, especially in scenarios where internet access is limited or unavailable.
+The `switch-nuget-to-dll-reference` command is a vital tool for managing NuGet package references, especially in scenarios where internet access is limited or unavailable.
 This command is specifically designed to convert NuGet package references into direct dll (Dynamic Link Library) references.

 ### Use Case

-`materialize-nuget` command, is beneficial when developing a package on for installation on Creatio instance that lacks internet connectivity.
+`switch-nuget-to-dll-reference` command, is beneficial when developing a package on for installation on Creatio instance that lacks internet connectivity.
 Command converts `[PackageReference]` into local DLLs, This facilitates seamless package installation and operation in offline environments.